NSD Good News!

 The Certification of Completion Awards were presented at the NSD Spring Welcome Back Reception on Friday, February 21, 2025.

 L to R: Ariela Kaspi-Kaneti, Ph.D.
-(Chemistry) and Christine Broussard, Ph.D.
-(Natural Science Division Department Chair).
+(Biology) and Christine Broussard, Ph.D.
+(Natural Science Division Chair).

 L to R: Jennifer Clarke, Ph.D.
 (Biology) and Christine Broussard, Ph.D.
-(Natural Science Division Department Chair).
+(Natural Science Division Chair).

 Previous Good News (2024)